SymfonyCasts/solid/sfcasts/isp-takeaways.md

 those methods are always called together, then the class should be split into only two pieces, one class with those two methods and another class would be third method.
 And our example, it's pretty obvious that splitting the interface into two pieces would make the classes that implement them simpler.
-So in this scoring directory, let's create a new class or really an interface and call it score on Juster interface.
-And what we'll do is we'll go into our scoring factor interface of what was steal that adjusted score method
+So in this `Scoring/` directory, let's create a new class or really an interface and call it `ScoreAdjusterInterface`.
+And what we'll do is we'll go into our scoring factor interface of what was steal that `adjustScore()` method

 And move

 It over into our new interface and how we'll hit.
 Okay.
 To import that you statement, Thanks to this.
-We can now go into coordinates factor and remove the dummy adjust score, and then do the same thing in title factor, And also in description factor, which feels pretty good.
-And max score adjuster, we now are going to change this to score adjuster interface,
+We can now go into `CoordinatesFactor` and remove the dummy `adjustScore()`, and then do the same thing in `TitleFactor`, And also in `DescriptionFactor`, which feels pretty good.
+And `MaxScoreAdjuster`, we now are going to change this to `ScoreAdjusterInterface` And Then we no longer need the dummy `score()` method.

-And

-Then we no longer need the dummy score method.

-Finally,

-Photo factor class is actually interesting.
+Finally, `PhotoFactor` class is actually interesting.
 It implements both of them, which is totally allowed.
-So we just need to make it also implement the score adjuster interface.
+So we just need to make it also implement the `ScoreAdjusterInterface` interface.
 The last thing to do is make our

 Estimate

-Our siting score, Both interfaces.
+Our `SightingScorer`, Both interfaces.
 We'll repeat the trick of injecting a collection of services for score adjuster interface.
-So in other words, we're not going to inject in Iterable, these scoring factors, any second interval of just the scoring adjusters start in our kernel source.com class, copy the registered for all configuration.
-And we're going to repeat the same thing, but this time force or adjuster interface, And we'll call on the tag about scoring dots adjuster.
-Now over in services dynamo down on our service confidence scoring factors argument, and let's say, we'll have a second argument called scoring adjusters.
-And then we will pass in the new tag scoring dot adjuster, cognitive of that arguments and head into our siting score.
+So in other words, we're not going to inject in Iterable, these scoring factors, any second interval of just the scoring adjusters start in our kernel `src/Kenel.php` class, copy the registered for all configuration.
+And we're going to repeat the same thing, but this time force or `ScoreAdjusterInterface`, And we'll call on the tag about `scoring.adjuster`.
+Now over in services dynamo down on our service confidence `$scoringFactors` argument, and let's say, we'll have a second argument called `$scoringAdjusters`.
+And then we will pass in the new tag `scoring.adjuster`, cognitive of that arguments and head into our siting score.
 And we'll add this now as a second Iterable argument.
-So interval scoring adjusters I'll then hit, enter and go to initialize properties to create that property and set it I'll steal the PHP dock from above this, just to help my editor know that this is a score adjuster interface to Iterable of score adjuster interface objects.
+So interval scoring adjusters I'll then hit, enter and go to initialize properties to create that property and set it I'll steal the PHP dock from above this, just to help my editor know that this is a `ScoreAdjusterInterface` to Iterable of `ScoreAdjusterInterface` objects.
 Now we can loop over these instead, so you can already see that Peter storm is not happy because there is no adjust score method on the scoring factors.
-So let's change this to scoring adjusters, and I'll also rename my whoops
+So let's change this to `$scoringAdjusters`, and I'll also rename my whoops

-Also rename this to scoring adjuster here and here
+Also rename this to `$scoringAdjuster` here and here

 And done.